freenas/freenas-docs/userguide/storage.rst

 available snapshots are listed.

-.. warning:: A snapshot and any files it contains will not be accessible or searchable if the snapshot's mount path is longer than 88 ascii characters.
+.. warning:: A snapshot and any files it contains will not be accessible or searchable if the mount path of the snapshot is longer than 88 ascii characters.
 The data within the snapshot will be safe, and the snapshot will become accessible again when the mount path is shortened.
    For details of this limitation, and how to shorten a long mount path,